irenepasquetto/irenepasquetto.github.io/_news/announcement_9.md

 inline: true
 ---

-12-13 September: I participated to the US-UK Scientific Forum on Researcher Access to Data in Washington DC, organized by the National Academy of Sciences
+I participated to the US-UK Scientific Forum on Researcher Access to Data in Washington DC, organized by the National Academy of Sciences